xianms/neutron-vpnaas/doc/specs/vpn-ovn.rst

 The VPN service driver will check if the transit network and ports are created.
-And it will invoke networking_ovn.ovsdb.impl_idl_ovn APIs to create OVN transit network and OVN ports if they are not existing.
+And it will invoke networking_ovn.ovsdb.impl_idl_ovn APIs to create the transit network and ports if they are not existing.

 Static Routes management
 ++++++++++++++++++++++++

 There are static route entries to make sure the traffic flow from tenant private network can reach the VPN namespace.
-This part is completely new.

 The static route entries are:
-1. On namespace:
+1. In namespace:
 prefix: tenant private network subnet, nexthop: the IP of the transit port on OVN logical router
 This route entry to make sure the traffic from VPN peer can reach to the OVN router.
-It will be added by VPN agent on the namespace.
+It will be added by VPN agent in the namespace.

-2. On the OVN logical router:
+2. In the OVN logical router:
 prefix: VPN connection peer subnet, nexthop: the IP of the transit port on the namespace
 This route entry to make sure the traffic from the local private can reach to